-Students will collect data for a case study mini-project.
+During the onsite term, students will collect data for the case study mini-project that they proposed during the online term.
 This can take a variety of forms, from helping doctors and nurses in hospitals (only for qualified students that have healthcare background) or doing a mini internship with a local public health organization.
 Students are then asked to integrate their broader knowledge of Madagascar's public health with their personal experiences to prepare an oral presentation based on their case study.